Sargeanthost/MinecraftMacroTool/README.md

 	You can simply choose any text editor but using either Microsoft Office's Excel or Open Office's Calc is **highly** encouraged.
 2. Copy the default.txt file and open the copy in your editor:
 	* Excel: Drag the file into Excel and keep the default settings for interpreting text files.
-	* Open Offic Calc: Drag the file into Calc and change 'Separated by' to Tab.
+	* LibreOffice Calc: Drag the file into Calc and change 'Separated by' to Tab.
 3. Don't change the first line in the spreadsheet.
 It shows you, which column is for what kind of input.
 	Every line after the first one then represents one tick.
   * Macros written in the column "Files" will  be opened or closed.
 If you write hh_timing.txt into the third line for example (which is tick 2), it will register the macro and start executing it in tick 3.